 Despite being small and land-locked, Uganda supports more than 1000 species, which has earned this country its deserved reputation as a “birder’s Eden”.
-This tour explores papyrus swamps around Lake Victoria, the mountains of the Albertine Rift, the lower-elevation Congolese rainforests, and more stereotypically “African” savannah.
+This tour explores papyrus swamps around Lake Victoria, the mountains of the Albertine Rift, the lower-elevation Congolese rainforests, and more stereotypically “African” savanna.
 We’ll look for one of the most epic of all African birds, the incredible Shoebill.
 This gray statuesque leviathan haunts papyrus swamps searching for lethargic lungfish.
 We also have chances of finding two of Africa’s most elusive and sought-after birds: the African Green or Grauer’s Broadbill in Bwindi National Park and the Green-breasted Pitta in Kibale National Park.
 These marquee species have a strong supporting cast of lowland rainforest species which are shared with Congo, a rich assemblage of Albertine Rift endemic birds, and a set of specialties that is mainly confined to the Lake Victoria drainage.
 Few countries can offer as much in such a small package as does Uganda, leading some birders to describe it as the “Ecuador of Africa”.

 Day 1: Arrival in Entebbe.
 We arrive in Entebbe, on the shores of Lake Victoria.
 While Kampala is a manic capital city, Entebbe is some 40 km away, and is much more relaxed.
 It’s also incredibly birdy.
 Wonderful species like African Gray Parrot, Ross’s Turaco, and Woodland Kingfisher are all over the landscape.
 If time allows, we will make an afternoon visit to the beautifully landscaped Entebbe botanical gardens.
 Along with a bounty of more common species, our first birds here could include Orange Weaver and Red-chested Sunbird.